Ron Vlaar: Return to AZ

-Following his release by Aston Villa, Vlaar was linked with a move return to Feyenoord and even offered him a rehabilitation program after he was out for between three to four months following a surgery.
+Following his release by Aston Villa, Vlaar was linked with a move return to Feyenoord and even offered him a rehabilitation program after he was out for between three and four months following a surgery.
 By October, however, the club let him go and later stated his disappointment of the decision.
 Vlaar, once again, was linked with a move to his former club, AZ Alkmaar and Everton.
 On 7 December 2015, he joined AZ Alkmaar for the second time on a deal running until the end of the 2015–16 season.

 In order to regain his fitness, Vlaar appeared in a match for Jong AZ, starting a match and playing 61 minutes, in a 4–1 win against Jong SC Cambuur on 14 December 2015.
-He made his second debut for the club, starting the whole game, in a 2–2 draw against FC Utrecht on 19 December 2015.
+He made his second debut for the club, starting the whole game, in a 2–2 draw against Utrecht on 19 December 2015.
 Since joining AZ Alkmaar, Vlaar quickly established himself in the first team, forming a centre–back partnership with either Derrick Luckassen and Stijn Wuytens.
 He, at times, captained for the club on four occasions in the absence of Jeffrey Gouweleeuw.
 Vlaar then scored his first goal for AZ Alkmaar, scoring the second goal of the game, in a 4–1 win against FC Groningen on 20 February 2016.
 On the last game of the season, he helped the club beat FC Utrecht 3–1 to secure a place in the UEFA Europa League next season.
 Despite being sidelined an injury later in the 2015–16 season, Vlaar went on to make nineteen appearances and scoring once in all competitions.
 Following this, he signed a new two-year deal with AZ Alkmaar on 9 May 2016.